AdrisGithub/aul/README.md

 ## FAQ

-Q: I wrapped my data inside of the `Sens` struct but it still shows the values? <br>
+Q: I wrapped my data inside the `Sens` struct, but it still shows the values? <br>
 A: You need to set the env variable `SAFE_LOGGING` to `true` at any point in runtime